Henry Keppel: Early career

-Keppel was the cause of a tense diplomatic stand-off between Portugal and Britain in 1849 when, as captain of HMS Maeander, his request to the Governor of Macao for the release of an English prisoner, James Summers, having been rebuffed, he led a rescue party to make an assault on the gaol where Summers was being held.
-The raid was successful but a Portuguese soldier, Roque Barrache, died in the skirmish, three others were injured, and the daughter of a gaoler fell 20 feet to the ground, suffering severe injuries.
-The Queen of Portugal was appalled at Britain's affront to her de facto sovereignty over Macao and tempers cooled only after an apology proffered and reparations made by the British.
+In 1849, the English schoolmaster James Summers was arrested and imprisoned while on an excursion to Portuguese Macau for failing to doff his hat for a festival procession celebrating the Feast of Corpus Christi.
+Keppel, then the captain of HMS Maeander, requested the Portuguese authorities in Macau to release Summers, which was rejected.
+An incensed Keppel formed a rescue party from the crew of Maeander and attacked the gaol where Summers was held, freeing him.
+However, the raid led to an international incident between Britain and Portugal as four Portuguese soldiers and the daughter of a gaoler were killed or injured.
+Maria II of Portugal was deeply angered after hearing of the raid, and tensions only cooled after the British government apologised and paid reparations.

 Keppel became commanding officer of the steam line-of-battle ship HMS St Jean d'Acre in May 1853.
 When the Crimean War broke out on 1854, HMS St Jean d'Acre formed part of the Baltic Fleet and the ship was deployed to the Black Sea.
 Keppel swapped commands with the captain of the sailing line-of-battle ship HMS Rodney, whose crew were all ashore, in July 1855 and served as commander of the naval brigade besieging Sevastopol in August and September 1855.
 He transferred to the command of the second-rate HMS Colossus in the Baltic Fleet in January 1856 and then assisted with the re-embarkation of the British troops in the Crimea.
 For his part in the Crimean War Keppel was appointed a Companion of the Order of the Bath on 5 February 1856, appointed a member of the French Legion of Honour on 2 August 1856 and awarded the Turkish Order of the Medjidie, 2nd class, on 3 April 1858.